university-of-york/research-it-documentation/docs/source/applications/mathematica.rst

 SSH into the node
 -----------------

 We have only been allocated the resources, currently we are still on the login node.
-To access the allocated resources we ``ssh`` into them, again with the ``-X`` option.
+To access the allocated resources we ``ssh`` into the corresponding node, again with the ``-X`` option.
 Slurm has a handy environment variable to help here ``$SLURM_NODELIST`` which we can use as follows:

 .. code-block:: console